 Mirbeau Inn & Spa

 Even the locals like to splurge at this upscale hotel and spa for a staycation.
 In fact, my mother and I spent a lovely overnight getting spa treatments, lunching, and falling into luxurious linens at the end of the night.
 It’s worth finding this oasis in the woods.
-Have a meal at Mirbeau, or a peaceful afternoon in the saunas, aqua terrace, and relaxation room.
+Have a meal at Mirbeau, or a peaceful afternoon in their saunas, aqua terrace and relaxation room.

 Miles Standish State Forest

-These woods offer some great paved paths for cyclists, wheelchair users, and people pushing strollers who also want to get out and appreciate nature.
-You can also camp inside the park with your tent, RV, and even bring your own horse along, if that’s your style.
+There are some great paved paths for cyclists, wheelchair users, and people pushing strollers who also want to get out and appreciate nature.
+You can also camp inside the park with your tent, RV, and even bring your own horse along if that’s your style.

-At College Pond, you can go swimming during the summer.
-Purchase your parking pass through the Massachusetts State Park Commission.
-Or, Fearing Pond is another option with deeper waters and often fewer crowds.
+At College Pond there’s some good swimming during the summer, and you can buy a pass to park through the Massachusetts State Park commission.
+Or, Fearing Pond is another option with deeper waters and often less crowds.

 Plimoth Patuxet

-Since I was a kid, this has been the hot spot for field trips.
-In the 1990s, a lot of visiting this reenactment village was trying to trick the period actors into talking about television or the Internet.
-Today, Plimoth Patuxet has completely rebranded to offer a more realistic insight into life a few centuries ago.
+Since I was a kid, this has been the hotspot for field trips.
+In the 90s a lot of visiting this reenactment village was trying to trick the period actors into talking about television or the internet.
+Nowadays, they’ve completely rebranded to offer a more realistic insight into life a few centuries ago.

-Recently, the organization changed its name in respect of the indigenous community that reflects both the given “Plimoth” name to the land as well as its original “Patuxet” name from the Wampanoag tribe.
+Recently, they changed the name in respect of the indigenous community that reflects both the given “Plimoth” name to the land as well as it’s original “Patuxet” name from the Wampanoag tribe.
 While representation of both the actual tribal decedents onsite and the actors at the pilgrim village is still quite unequal, there are talks of expansion of the Wampanoag village and more opportunities for equity and education.

-If you’re in town for a while, you can enjoy some other great programming at Plimoth Patuxet, including a weekly farmer’s market and movie night at the onsite theatre.
+Also, if you’re in town for a while, they have some other great programming at Plimoth Patuxet, including a weekly farmer’s market and movie night at their onsite theatre.

 If you’re a Plymouth local like me, welcome!
 Let me know if there’s anything we missed on the list!